 MAC's waste management system has been designed to minimise the generation of waste, maximise reuse and recycling, and meet regulatory requirements.
 This system consolidates the disposal, tracking and reporting of all waste generated on site.
 Waste generated as part of MAC's mining activities is sent off site for management.
-Recycled waste, represents approximately 80 per cent of total waste generated.

 All hydrocarbon handling and storage areas (i.e. diesel storage areas and fill points) are appropriately designed and constructed, incorporating sealed concrete surfaces, bunding and oily water separators, where required.
 The Contaminated Land Management procedure also outlines the requirements for investigating, reporting, handling, and treating contaminated land.
 Small volumes of hydrocarbon contaminated material are recovered and disposed of via the regulated waste management system or remediated at the onsite bioremediation facility.